php-amqplib/php-amqplib/README.md

 To successfully run the tests you need to first setup the test user and test virtual host.

-You can do that by running the following commands:
+You can do that by running the following commands after starting RabbitMQ:

-    rabbitmqctl add_vhost phpamqplib_testbed
+    $ rabbitmqctl add_vhost phpamqplib_testbed
-    rabbitmqctl add_user phpamqplib phpamqplib_password
+    $ rabbitmqctl add_user phpamqplib phpamqplib_password
-    rabbitmqctl set_permissions -p phpamqplib_testbed phpamqplib ".*" ".*" ".*"
+    $ rabbitmqctl set_permissions -p phpamqplib_testbed phpamqplib ".*" ".*" ".*"

+Once your environment is set up you can run your tests like this:

+    $ make test

 ## Original README: ##